 So far, over 500 companion animals have been treated with our autologous prescription product.
 Please contact us for data profiles of the tumor types treated to date.

 With multiple technologies currently in development, Torigen Pharmaceuticals will continue to progress immuno-oncology technology, commercializing innovative new approaches to empower veterinarians around the world to tackle companion animal cancer.

-Our experimental autologous cancer vaccine uses the animal's own tumor cells to create a personalized immunotherapy.
+Our autologous prescription product uses the animal's own tumor cells to create a personalized immunotherapy.

-The experimental autologous cancer vaccine is regulated by the USDA Center for Veterinary Biologics.
-For use under supervision/prescription of a licensed veterinarian.
-Efficacy has not been established.
+Autologous Prescription Products created by Torigen Pharmaceuticals, Inc. are regulated by the USDA Center for Veterinary Biologics, for use under supervision/prescription of a licensed veterinarian.
+Safety and efficacy have not been established.

-In addition to our experimental autologous cancer vaccine, Torigen Pharmaceuticals has a strong research and development pipeline.
-By leading with a strong commitment to research, we are able to leverage the veterinary field and provide novel advances to the immuno-oncology space.
+In addition to our autologous prescription product, Torigen Pharmaceuticals has a strong research and development pipeline.
+Our dedication to innovative research and collaborative relationship-building allows us to leverage the veterinary field and provide novel advances to the immuno-oncology space.